MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/onboarding.md

 ---
-ms.date: 03/13/2023
+ms.date: 04/24/2023
-title: New hire onboarding and development report
+title: Onboarding and development report
-description: Learn how the New hire onboarding and development PowerBI template from Microsoft Viva Insights helps you
+description: Learn how the Onboarding and development PowerBI template from Microsoft Viva Insights helps you support new employees and those transitioning to a new role
 author: lilyolason
 ms.author: v-lilyolason
 ms.topic: article